svensglinz/ebnfValidator/README.md

 # ebnfValidator

-A brute force parser for any kind of ebnfValidator.EBNF grammar that validates whether a partiular code snippet is syntactically valid or not.
+A brute force parser for any kind of EBNF grammar that validates whether a partiular code snippet is syntactically valid or not.
-The parser uses a top-down approach and evaluates all possible productions
+The parser uses a top-down approach and evaluates all possible productions.

+The syntax for EBNF grammar is adjusted to correspond to the one used in the course **Introduction to Programming** at ETH Zurich.

+As the parser could get trapped in infinite recursion, the search for a valid production is stopped after a maximum level of depth, which can lead to incorrect results for extremely nested productions.

-For more context, see [here](https://svenglinz.ovh/post.php?id=18)
+For more context and background, see [here](https://svenglinz.ovh/post.php?id=18)

-## Install
+## Installation
 ```bash
 > mkdir $HOME/ebnfValidator
 > curl https://raw.githubusercontent.com/svensglinz/ebnfValidator/master/ebnfValidator.jar > $HOME/ebnfValidator/ebnfValidator.jar